In this post, you’ll find dysarthria exercises, strategies, and treatment ideas for your adult speech therapy patients.

 Write the first letter of the word you’re trying to say on a pad of paper/whiteboard or use an alphabet board.

-Clear Speech Strategies
+7. Teach Clear Speech Strategies

 Teach your patients the following clear speech strategies.
 Practice these strategies by reading increasingly longer tasks out loud.
-See the hierarchy of reading tasks below for word lists.

 TALK BIG